 According to license agreements, licensed electronic materials are available for all library users within the campus libraries.
 In addition, students and staff of the University of Eastern Finland and the Kuopio University Hospital staff can access the materials from other campus facilities and via remote access from outside the campus.

 You can read a majority of the e-books with a Web browser without separate reader software.
 You can also download most books for offline use with a reader programme.
 To download a reader programme, you often need to register a user account into the e-book service (e.g. Ellibs, Ebsco, Ebook Central).
 The main entry page of an e-book indicates if you can read it by using a Web browser and/or reader software.
+Downloaded e-books do not remain permanently in your possession, for they have loan periods.
+A downloaded e-book is automatically removed from your device on the due date.

 The most common reader programme for desktop or laptop computers is the downloadable, free-of-charge Adobe Digital Editions.
 On the university's computer workstations, the software starts automatically from the university network, when you begin downloading the book.
 However, it is not recommended to download e-books into a reader programme on the workstations in the library or IT classrooms due to the frequently changing users.
 On mobile devices, the most often required e-book reader application is Bluefire Reader.